melissaharijanto/Travel-Log/README.md

 We would be happy if you are interested to try it out!
 Here are the steps to do so:

-Assuming that you have React Native CLI set up (https://reactnative.dev/docs/environment-setup),
 1. Please access our repository with this link https://github.com/melissaharijanto/Travel-Log and fork it, or clone the repository to your local device by running this command.
 ```